 - Top 50 most popular news websites in the US (monthly ranking)

-Overall, the current top 50 most popular news websites saw a combined 5% fewer visits in April (6.6 billion) versus March (6.9 billion), and traffic remains 15% lower than in April last when there was a combined 7.7 billion visits to these leading 50 sites.
+Overall, there was little change in the combined amount of visits to the current top 50 most popular news websites in July (6.8 billion visits) compared to June (6.6 billion visits).
+Combined year-on-year traffic remains 10% lower than in the same month last year, when there were a combined 7.6 billion visits to these leading 50 sites.

 Visit data is based on desktop and mobile web visits.
 A visit (session) means that a visitor has accessed one or more pages in a website.
 Subsequent page views are included in the same visit until the user is inactive for more than 30 minutes.